sezya-kot/vehicle-app-python-template/README.md

 │   └── vehicle_sdk
 │       └── vehicle_api_mock
 ```
-This folder has all the generated artifacts from proto files
+vehicleapi folder has all the generated artifacts from proto files
 ```bash
 ├── vehicleapi
 │   └── __pycache__